I-805 North Express Lanes Project

 The Interstate 805 (I-805) North Project covers a distance of approximately four miles, from just south of State Route 52 (SR 52) to just north of Mira Mesa Boulevard in San Diego.
 The project will widen the freeway to accommodate four carpool, or High Occupancy Vehicle (HOV), lanes from SR 52 to La Jolla Village Drive and two carpool lanes from La Jolla Village Drive to just north of Mira Mesa Boulevard.

 Additionally, the project will construct a south-facing Direct Access Ramp (DAR) at Carroll Canyon Road to allow carpoolers, vanpools, buses, motorcycles and solo drivers in permitted clean air vehicles to easily access the carpool lanes.
-The south-facing DAR will connect to the recently-completed (April 2014) north-facing DAR and Carroll Canyon Road extension bridge.
+The south-facing DAR will connect to the recently-completed (April 2014) north-facing DAR and Carroll Canyon Road extension bridge, which includes a new bike lane to improve travel between Sorrento Valley and Mira Mesa.
 A DAR will also be constructed at Nobel Drive, which also includes a new Park & Ride lot on the southwest corner of I-805 and Nobel Drive to encourage carpooling and to provide bus transfers from the proposed Bus Rapid Transit facility.

 Project plans also include reconfiguring the Governor Drive interchange by relocating the southbound entrance-ramp to the northwest quadrant.
 This would minimize the conflict with southbound I-805 traffic merging onto SR 52.
 Lastly, the project includes a direct freeway-to-freeway HOV connector in the median, from westbound SR 52 to northbound I-805 and southbound I-805 to eastbound SR 52.